🌅 Building Semantic Search for 100k+ Creative Assets

 - • AWS Cognito for authentication

-- • HubSpot API integration
+- • HubSpot API for CRM integration

 Data flow

-- • Assets migrate from Dropbox to S3.
+- • Assets migrate from Dropbox to S3

-- • Vertex AI generates embeddings.
+- • Vertex AI generates high-dimensional embeddings

-- • Pinecone stores vectors with metadata.
+- • Pinecone indexes vectors with rich metadata

-4. Ingestion and Embedding Pipeline
+Ingestion and Embedding Pipeline

 - • Staying within model rate limits